igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-tsvwg-lossbits.md

 Blocks of N (half of Q Period) consecutive packets are sent with the same value of the Q bit, followed by another block of N packets with inverted value of the Q bit.
-Hence, knowing the value of N, an on-path observer can estimate the amount of loss after observing at least N packets.
-The upstream loss rate is an average number of packets in a block of packets with the same Q value divided by N.
+Hence, knowing the value of N, an on-path observer can estimate the amount of upstream loss after observing at least N packets.
+If `p` is the average number of packets in a block of packets with the same Q value, then the upstream loss is `1-p/N`.

 The observer needs to be able to tolerate packet reordering that can blur the edges of the square signal.